cprice07/CodeCustodians-Fall2024-SQA/PartB/README.md

 ## How it works:
 1. **Fuzzes 5 Python methods** randomly by generating various inputs.
 2. **Reports any discovered bugs** or unexpected behavior during the fuzzing process.
-3. The results of the fuzz testing, including any issues found, will be logged into a `fuzz_report.csv` file for review.
+3. The results of the fuzz testing, including any issues found, will be logged into a `fuzz_report.log` file for review.

 ## Methods Being Fuzzed:
 1. **`int()`**